 5. Write some building interest points

 We need to build a little interest to get the prospect to agree to an appointment.
-We can develop a list of silver bullet points which we can share with the prospect to build interest to help with this during the narrow window we have to work with during a cold call.
+We can develop a list of silver bullet points that we can share with the prospect to build interest to help with this during the narrow window we have to work with during a cold call.
 This could include points about what we do, how we are different from the competition, threats from not purchasing from us, etc.

 6. Identify some name drops

 We’ll need to develop some credibility for when working on improving how to set appointments.
-Name dropping other businesses we’ve worked with is one way to quickly do this.
+Name-dropping other businesses we’ve worked with is one way to quickly do this.

 7. Write a script

 Take all of those points and put them on the same piece of paper once you’ve gone through all of the previously described steps.
 Now, you have something which can be used as a cold call script and/or call outline.

 8. Pick up the phone

 Picking up the phone and making it happen is all you have left to do at this point.